bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    Furthermore, if you are running both, be sure to set your validator to ONLY allow incoming 26656 from your sentry's IP.

-2. If required, remove existing .blz\* folders from the user directory \(only necessary if you had a pre-existing install\).
+3. If required, remove existing .blz\* folders from the user directory \(only necessary if you had a pre-existing install\).

    ```text
    cd
    rm -rf .blz*
    ```

-3. Initialize the daemon config.

-   Please ensure you have the correct chain-id.
+4. Please ensure you have the correct chain-id.
 We change it whenever we restart a new network.

    Run the following command to find the existing chain-id: